Artbyo3/pcomposite/README.md

 | ![img1](media/img1.jpg) | ![img2](media/img2.jpg) |
 | ![img3](media/img3.jpg) | |

-## Features
+## What it does

-- **Project-based workflow** — each project gets its own folder structure (blender, subs, unity, fbx, pictures, promo art, resonite, export) with automatic progress tracking
+- **Project folders on autopilot** — each project gets `blender/`, `subs/`, `unity/`, `fbx/`, `pictures/`, `export/` and whatever else you need.
+Drop files anywhere and they get sorted into the right folder by type.
-- **Pipeline tracker** — a visual 5-step bar (Blender → Painter → Unity → Package → Upload) that moves forward as you complete checklist items
+- **Pipeline tracker** — a 5-step bar (Blender → Painter → Unity → Package → Upload) that actually moves when you tick things off the checklist.
+One glance per project.
-- **File browser** — browse files per folder or all at once, with thumbnails, list/grid toggle, and one-click open in the right app
+- **File browser** — browse by folder or dump everything into one view with thumbnails.
+Click to open in the right app.
-- **Smart drag & drop** — drag files from your file explorer; they are automatically sorted into the correct folder by file type
-- **Checklist + session notes** — a per-project checklist that controls the pipeline, plus auto-saving text notes for each session
+- **Bases library** — store character bases (or any reusable assets) in `_bases/` inside your vault.
+Drag-drop images as cover art, rename groups inline, import into your project directly or send the file to the Blender addon with one click.
+- **Blender addon included** — install the addon from the settings page (drag the card into Blender).
+The addon reads your bases library and lets you import FBX files from inside Blender.
+PCOMPOSITE can pre-stage an import and focus Blender for you.
-- **Export management** — track FBX export versions by target avatar base, collapse old versions, mark the current one
+- **Export versions** — every time you export an FBX, it gets a version number.
+Old versions collapse away, the current one stays visible.
-- **Gallery** — full-screen overview of all your projects in grid or calendar view, with search and stage filters
+- **Gallery** — see all your projects in a grid or calendar, search by name, filter by stage.
-- **Avatar bases** — browse a configured bases folder and import base files directly into the current project
-- **Settings** — configure your projects root path, app executables (Blender, Painter, Unity), and avatar bases location
+- **Streamer mode** — hides file paths and project IDs from the UI if you're sharing your screen.
+- **Themes** — dark theme or pink theme, your call.

+The whole thing runs locally.
+No accounts, no cloud, no telemetry.

 ## Getting Started

-1. Download the latest release from the **Releases** page
+1. Download the latest installer from **Releases**
-2. Launch PCOMPOSITE — you'll see an empty project list
+2. Launch PCOMPOSITE
+3. Click **Settings → General** and set your **Vault Path** — this is where all your projects live
-3. Click **+ NEW** in the titlebar to create your first project
+4. Create your first project with **+ NEW**
-4. Drag files into the drop zone — they'll be sorted automatically
+5. Start dropping files into the drop zone
-5. Use the checklist to track your progress through the pipeline

----

 ## For Developers